Thaparoshan143/Sandbox_Metal-cpp/README.md

 ### This repo contains the sandbox for getting started on with metal-cpp (metal with c++ wrapper)

-#Note: This is created on/for M1 (macOS), for other please visit Apple Developer website to setup accordingly.
+#Note: This is created on/for Apple Silicon (namely M1, macOS), for other please visit Apple Developer website to setup accordingly.

 **How to use**

 - clone repo
 `git clone https://github.com/Thaparoshan143/Sandbox_Metal-cpp -b xcode .`

-- open project in xcode (terminal command is below) `xed .`
+- open project in xcode (terminal command is as)
+`xed .`

 **Requirements**